Rethink-Rx

 Zits (Yep, we went there)

-Other Medical Conditions as Determined by the Clinician
+Other Medical Conditions, as determined by the Clinician

 Virginia’s medical marijuana program is flexible and allows ReThink-Rx’s clinicians to recommend medical marijuana for other medical conditions not explicitly listed.
 Essentially, any condition that may benefit from medical marijuana will be considered.
 This approach enables our healthcare providers to consider your individual needs and explore the potential benefits of medical marijuana for your specific case.